EU Commission is planning what Apple stopped after backslash from privacy groups: Automatic CSAM scanning of your private communication.

 1. First of all, we are all being secretly monitored - all the time.
 The list of images and content being searched for can be adapted.
 Once a law forces communication providers to implement client-side scanning, the tool to do this could theoretically search for anything.
 The list can therefore be expanded upon request.
 Initially, it’s child pornography - as always when you need the broadest possible consensus for new surveillance capabilities.
 Then they look for terrorists, human traffickers, drug dealers, and so on and so forth.

 2. Based on the draft by the European Commission it is not clear who defines the list and gets access to the content being searched for.
-However, we can estimate that it will be at least all European governments, which also includes countries such as Poland (which just made abortion illegal) and Hungary (which is known for its suppression of the media).
+However, we can estimate that it will be at least all European governments, which also includes countries such as Poland (which just made abortion illegal) and Hungary (which is known for its suppression of the media and for being in favor of Chat Control).

 3. One major issue that is completely neglected by the European Commission: Cybersecurity.
 Ways will be found to hack the process of client-side scanning.
 For instance, malicious attackers could inject images or documents onto people’s devices in order to discredit them.
 Or malicious attackers could find a way to siphone off the data that is being scanned on our devices and use it for cyberattacks.